$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: First: The Main Theorem

-We can now imagine that a continuous path of almost Hermitian pairs of fixed volume Yamabe metrics, which begins at the conformal class of a plausible Hermitian $(\mb{S}^6,J',g')$, and ends at the class of the standard almost Hermitian $(\mb{S}^6,J,g)$, contains enough information to determine if such a $J'$ exists, and can be deformed {\it continuously} to the latter Cayley structure.
-Since along such a path the functions $\| H\|^2$ are constants, we may continuously dilate the metrics to produce a path of metrics whose Nash embeddings are absolute minimizers of the squared $L^2$-norm of $\| H\|^2$ functional, and apply the gap theorem of Simons \cite{si,cdck,bla}, reinterpreted as a gap theorem for this type of critical points of the said functional \cite{rss2}, and not just for minimal embeddings as originally conceived, to complete the circle of ideas, and answer the question in the negative: We track the constant functions $\| \alpha \|^2$ along the path of Nash isometric embeddings of the dilated metrics, and show that they vary discontinuously as we move from the initial metric, whose conformal class is invariant under the integrable $J'$, to the latter one, whose conformal class is invariant under the octonionic $J$, so the former cannot exist.
+We can now imagine that a sufficiently regular path of almost Hermitian pairs, inducing a path of Yamabe metrics that begins at the conformal class of a plausible Hermitian Yamabe $(\mb{S}^6,J',g')$, and ends at the standard almost Hermitian Yamabe $(\mb{S}^6,J,g)$, contains enough information to determine if such a $J'$ exists, and can be deformed {\it continuously} to the latter Cayley structure.
+Since along the Palais' isotopic deformations $f_{g_t}$ of the Yamabe metrics, we have an associated path $t\rightarrow \| H_{f_{g_t}}\|^2$ of constant functions that is as regular as the starting path of metrics, we can dilate these metrics conveniently along the path, and produce a new path of Yamabe metrics whose Nash embeddings are all minimal, absolute minimizers of $\Psi_{f_g}$, the squared $L^2$-norm of $H_{f_g}$ functional.
+We may then apply the gap theorem of Simons \cite{si,cdck,bla}, in its reinterpreted form as critical points of $\Psi_{f_g}$ \cite{rss2}, to complete the circle of ideas, and answer the question in the negative: We track the constant functions $\| \alpha_{f_{g}} \|^2$ along the path of isometric embeddings of the dilated Yamabe metrics with minimal embeddings, and show that they vary discontinuously as we move from the initial metric, whose conformal class is invariant under the integrable $J'$, to the latter one, whose conformal class is invariant under the octonionic $J$, so the former cannot exist.

 Using the definitions, and technical results described in \S2, whose proofs and references are provided in \S3, we execute this scheme, and prove now the following.

 \begin{theorem} The six dimensional sphere $\mb{S}^6$ does not carry integrable almost complex structures. \end{theorem}